Limits of Power

 - identify how an active citizenry benefits the common good.

 - define philanthropy and describe how citizens and students can be philanthropic by taking an active role in the community and the school.

-- Student copies of the Constitution of the United States found in textbooks
+- access to the text of the Constitution of the United States found online

 - advice (n): recommendation regarding a decision or course of conduct